ibantel/der-fabulant/README.md

-# modus_zad-der_fabulant
+# _Der Fabulant_
-Code des Projekts "Der Fabulant" (modus|zad), zur Beobachtung &amp; Auswertung von Verschwörungideologien in sozialen Medien
+Code for the project "Der Fabulant" by (modus|zad).
+The project monitors and analyzes conspiracy ideologies in German-speaking social media.